ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 about where the testing is taking place, what tools are used, and what versions, here are some suggestions:

-Where the work is on DKRZ/Levante (e.g. submit files and output directories)
+- path to the output directories on DKRZ/Levante

 We should document various utilities' versions so that the work can be reproduced in case there is an issue, or release work needs to be picked up mid-release by another release manager: